 The queen softly whispered, “I will not fail you, Vitality.”

 Abruptly a cry snapped Ritalia back to reality.
 Eva was shaking violently.
 Her breathing had quickened as her little heart pounded against her chest.
-Her eyes frantically darted as she continued trying to understand what had happened to her mother.
+Her eyes frantically darted as she tried to understand what her mother was doing.
 “Mother, please, wake up!” she pleaded desperately.

 Eva pulled away, her brows furrowed, and her mouth gaped open.
 “I don’t understand…”

 “One day you will,” Ritalia declared as she stood tall.